anitsiqaradze/Spring_Boot_Quiz1/README.md

-სათაური: Class Activity (Quiz) - I
-აღწერა:
+# Task Definiyion

 1. Create a Product entity
     Create a JPA entity class called Product mapped to the table products.
 It must have:

 - id (Long, auto-generated primary key)
 - name (String, not nullable, max 100 chars)